mozilla/mozmill-ci/README.md

 left are not 'idle', your testrun is executing.
 The results should appear in your dashboard when complete.

+## Running tests for builds of project branches
+Beside the mozilla-central branch also project branches exists, which are used by developers for new feature integration work.
+You will be able to run tests for those builds by executing one of the 'project_*' jobs which can be found under the 'project' view.
+Keep in mind that you will have to enter the branch name, e.g. 'ux' for the UX branch.

 ## Uninterrupted Aurora update tests
 After a Firefox release, the source code is merged from default -> aurora and from aurora -> beta.
 At this point the Aurora updates are temporarily disabled.
 In order for the Aurora update tests to continue, the channel must be changed from 'aurora' to 'auroratest'.
 You can do this by configuring the mozilla-aurora_update job via the Jenkins web console and changing the default value for the CHANNEL parameter.
 Note that if a new release of Mozmill CI is made, the default will reset back to 'aurora'.